Labrador News, Articles & Information

 How Much Do Red Fox Labradors shed?

-Let me get right to the point on this one….I thought about putting this in my recent article, Top 5 Things To Know About Your New Red Fox Lab Puppy, but the topic seemed worthy of its own post.
+Let me get right to the point on this one.
+I originally considered including this topic in my recent article, Top 5 Things To Know About Your New Red Fox Lab Puppy, but it felt important enough to deserve its own post.

 Notice how thick and dense the coat is on our Yellow Lab.
 His hair is long and curly on his back.
 He is constantly shedding his coat.